Leongatha is located in a rich dairying region within South Gippsland, between Korumburra and Meeniyan.

 9 kilometres north of town is the Firelight Museum which displays a vast collection of antique lamps and firearms, many of which are several centuries old.

-Leongatha marks the start of the Great Southern Rail Trail.
-Beginning just south of the Leongatha railway station, it consists of a walking, cycling and horse riding trail which covers much of the distance south-east to Foster, and passes through a several small towns which offer visitors refreshments and attractions such as wineries, galleries and antique shops.
-Scenic views of Wilsons Promontory National Park are enjoyed from the trail close to the Foster end.
+Leongatha is located on the Great Southern Rail Trail.
+This 87 kilometre walking, cycling and horse riding trail begins in Korumburra and extends south-east to Port Welshpool, passing through a number of small towns which offer visitors refreshments and attractions such as wineries, galleries and antique shops.
+Scenic views of Wilsons Promontory National Park can be enjoyed from the trail around the Foster area.